seregazhuk/seregazhuk.github.io_old/_posts/2017-10-14-memcached-reactphp-p2.md

 To implement both ways for closing the connection we need to store two flags in the state of the client:

-- `isEnding` indicated that we are not accepting new requests, but waiting for pending requests to be resolve.
+- `isEnding` indicates that we don't accept new requests, but are waiting for pending requests to be resolved.
-- `isClosed` indicated that the connection is closed.
+- `isClosed` indicates that the connection is closed.

 {% highlight php %}
 <?php